OCA/product-attribute/product_supplierinfo_revision/README.rst

 To use this module:

 #.
+Check *Purchase > Settings > Vendor Price* "Allow using and importing
+   vendor pricelists"
+#.
 If you are a purchase manager, and you have checked "Manage Vendor Price"
-   in the technical settings of your user, go to *Purchases > Purchase > Supplier Pricelist* and select one or more supplier pricelist.
+   in the technical settings of your user, go to *Purchases > Purchase > Vendor Pricelist* and select one or more supplier pricelist.
 #.
 Click on Action button and execute the wizard **Duplicate Supplier Info**.
 #.
 Enter date start from which new price will be valid.
 You can enter date
    end and percent to increase old supplier pricelist.